getbouncer/apidocs/bouncer-scan/verifying-high-risk-cards/react-native-integration-guide/customizing-the-verify-ui.md

 # Customizing the Verify UI

+## iOS UI Customization
-you can customize `VerifyCardViewController` and `VerifyCardAddViewController` by overriding member variables directly.
+You can customize `VerifyCardViewController` and `VerifyCardAddViewController` by overriding member variables directly.
 Please see the section below for customizing the remaining components.

-## Localization
+### Localization

 By default, we provide internationalization support and translations for all of our strings in English, Spanish, French, Portuguese, German, Chinese \(simplified and traditional\), Hindi, Hebrew, Japanese, Korean, Arabic, and Indonesian.
 However, if you want to set strings yourself, you can do so by setting the following fields to meet your localization needs: